-What happens to your happiness and satisfaction with your life in the years following a potentially major life event such as getting married or divorced or having a child or becoming unemployed?
+What happens to your happiness and satisfaction with your life in the years following a potentially major life event such as getting married or divorced, having a child, or becoming unemployed?
 Social scientists have been doing a lot of research on that question.

 More social scientists are beginning to realize what should have been obvious all along — we can’t just compare, say, people who are currently married to people who are not married, at one point in time, to understand the implications of getting married.
 If the currently-married people differ from the other people — in happiness, for example — we cannot conclude that they are different because they are married.

 People who are married and people who are not married may differ in all sorts of other ways (such as financial resources or experiences of stigma — getting stereotyped, excluded, or discriminated against ), and it may be those ways, rather than marriage, that accounts for any differences in happiness.

 There is another big problem, too, as I have been arguing since writing Singled Out and even before .
 The group of people who are currently married does not include all of the people who ever got married.
 Divorced and widowed people are separated out of the currently-married group.
 So if currently married people are happier than other people, you cannot say that if the unmarried would only get married, they would be happier, too.
 The divorced and widowed people did get married.
 If you want to understand the implications of getting married, their experiences have to be included.

 The real kicker is that even when marriage is given the utterly unfair and methodologically indefensible advantage of a design in which only the currently married are compared to others, there is still very little difference in happiness, and sometimes the people who did get married and then divorced (or were widowed) are less happy than those who stayed single.
 The results from the nationally representative sample that I described in Singled Out , for example, were (on a 1 to 4 scale, with 4 indicated the greatest happiness): 3.3, currently married; 3.2, always-single; 2.9, divorced; 2.9, widowed.